 These individuals are on the right track with that supposition, since turkey breast is a protein source rich in the amino acid L-tryptophan.

-How to Deal With Postprandial Drowsiness
+How to Deal With Post-Eating Drowsiness

 Just getting some sort of light physical activity can keep the body from “shutting down.”
 Even a short stroll around the neighborhood can help keep you alive and kickin’ after a big meal.
 Don’t bum around on the couch after a big meal because that will surely not make your drowsiness to go away.

-Eating Carbs at Night is to Your Benefit
+Eating Carbs at Night Is to Your Benefit